 New York City Libraries

-New York City libraries will consider accepting most types of books and textbooks from donors, assuming the items are in good condition and the library staff thinks the donated books are appropriate for the library's circulating collection.
-However, the library does warn it has limited space and cannot accept all donations.
+New York City libraries will consider taking most types of books and textbooks from you, assuming the items are in good condition and the staff thinks they're appropriate for the circulating collection.
+However, they have a limited space, so not every appropriate donation's accepted.